SAFETAG/SAFETAG/content/index.adids.02.md

 <?This is usually the lecture part of the session.
 The trainer presents on issues, sub-topics and more advanced concepts related to focus of the session.?>

+  * Operational Security Basics
+  * Secure Communications Process
+    * Training participants in Secure Communications
     * Accessable Security
   If the process is too difficult members of the organization will "circumvent" it.
 You need to do a basic assessment of their capabilities and then base the level of operational security on that.
     * Security Alienation

-  * Data In motion
+  * Securing Data In motion
     * Basic Usable Tools
       * CryptoCat
 	    * How to teach installation.
     * Advanced tools
     (If they are already using them, or there is time for a training)
       * GPG
-  * Data At Rest
+  * Securing Data At Rest
     * Basic Usable Tools
       * MiniLock
         * How to teach installation.